 12 core credits on topics like intermediate microeconomics, trade, finance, and policy.
 In addition, 6 credits in introductory microeconomics and macroeconomics.

 I’m interested.
 What’s next?

 After reviewing the requirements below and our FAQ and policies page, you can begin the process using the Business Minors Dashboard.

-All core courses must be completed with a grade of C or better.
 Transfer courses are not permitted for core requirements.
-Students may not “double count” courses that overlap with other AEM minors – the course you choose can only count toward one minor.
-To count toward your 3 AEM credits, a course must have the AEM course code.
+Students may not “double count” courses that overlap with the other business minors – the courses you choose may only count toward one minor.